iLib-js/ilib-mono/README.md

       updated with the fixed content and then written back to disk.
     - added the setRepresentation() method to the IntermediateRepresentation class to allow a Fixer or Filter to update the representation of the file.
+    - added the Transformer class to allow transforming the IntermediateRepresentation into a new IntermediateRepresentation.
+This allows multiple transformations to be applied to the file in sequence, such as filtering out any unwanted content, or adding a comment at the beginning of the file that tells the user that this is a generated file.
+    - added Plugin.getTransformers() method to allow plugins to define transformers that can be applied to the IntermediateRepresentation after the Rules are run on it

 ### v3.0.0